Minisymposia

 Recent Advances in Numerical Methods for Modern Materials

-Organisers: Heiko Gimperlein (University of Innsbruck), Ruma Rani Maity (University of Innsbruck)
+Organisers: Heiko Gimperlein (University of Innsbruck) and Ruma Rani Maity (University of Innsbruck)

 Abstract: This minisymposium explores recent advances in numerical methods for complex materials governed by nonlinear variational principles.
 Topics include finite element analysis, uncertainty quantification, and energy minimization techniques for problems including liquid crystals, nonlinear elasticity or magnetoelastic materials.
 The session aims to encourage discussions on theoretical developments and computational strategies, and facilitate collaborations.